 My normal tortilla recipe is too large to efficiently solve a desperately in need of a good tortilla crisis, but the beauty of the recipe written in metric units is the ease with which it may be scaled up or down.

 This size batch yields eight tortillas, approximately 5″ in size; perfect for dinner for two.
 Due to the small size of the batch, it is more efficient to simply knead the dough by hand, though a handheld mixer fitted with a dough hook would prove handy.

 I have chosen to omit baking powder from this recipe after testing both with and without it, and finding it unnecessary for the type of tortilla I personally prefer, which is as thin as my meager rolling skills will allow me to make.
 Baking powder is helpful in creating a more airy thick tortilla, at a proportion of 1/4 teaspoon per 100 g of flour.

 The recipe should take approximately 40-45 minutes, from start to finish, depending on the level of confidence with a rolling pin, and the urgency of the tortilla emergency.

+Working in a bowl, mix the flour and salt well.
+Add lard, cutting into flour with a pinching motion of the fingertips until gravely in appearance.
 Slowly add the water, mixing constantly while doing so.
 The dough should feel just slightly tacky to the touch, but not enough to stick.
 Adjust with more water or flour, using very small amounts of each, if necessary.

 An old pro tip, but one which merits repeating: place a damp towel under a bowl in a ring shape while mixing to prevent movement.